Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 ## getVisitorProfile

-Returns the visitor profile that was most recently updated.
+This API returns the most recently obtained visitor profile.
 The visitor profile is saved in the SDK's local storage for access across multiple launches of your app.
 If no audience signal has been sent before, when this API is called, a null value is returned.

 {% tabs %}
 {% tab title="Android" %}
 ### getVisitorProfile

-This API returns the visitor profile that was most recently obtained.
+This API returns the most recently obtained visitor profile.
 For easy access across multiple launches of your app, the visitor profile is saved in `SharedPreferences`.
 If no signal has been submitted, null is returned.

 When an AdobeCallbackWithError is provided, an AdobeError can be returned in the eventuality of an unexpected error or if the default timeout \(5000ms\) is met before the callback is returned with the visitor profile.

-#### **Syntax**
+#### Syntax

 ```java
 public static void getVisitorProfile(final AdobeCallback<Map<String, String>> adobeCallback)
 ```

-#### **Example**
+#### Example

 ```java
 AdobeCallback<Map<String, String>> visitorProfileCallback = new AdobeCallback<Map<String, String>>() {